-In July 2018, the applicant submitted refinements to the proposed project that eliminated two phases of half-acre suburban residential (RS-20) lots that had been proposed on the east side of the project site along Potter Road/Steve Harrison Memorial Bike Path.
+Importantly, in July 2018, the applicant submitted refinements to the proposed project that eliminated two phases of half-acre suburban residential (RS-20) lots that had been proposed on the east side of the project site along Potter Road/Steve Harrison Memorial Bike Path.
 Eliminating the 45 RS-20 lots substantially reduces project impacts to Butte County Meadowfoam (BCM), a state and federally-listed endangered species.
-The refinements also reconfigure the project's connection to Webster Drive to create a more-circuitous route between Notre Dame Boulevard and Bruce Road, reducing the potential for neighborhood cut-through traffic in the future.
+The refinements also reconfigure the extension of Webster Drive to avoid providing a direct route between Notre Dame Blvd. and Bruce Road.